Prenuptial Agreements and Post-Nuptial Agreements

 - each person provided the other with evidence of the value of their assets, liabilities, pensions and income; and

-- the agreement is fair - which does not mean that it has to be consistent with where the current law; and neither party has brought pressure to bear on the other to sign; and
+- the agreement is fair - which does not mean that it has to be consistent with the current law; and neither party has brought pressure to bear on the other to sign; and

+A prenuptial agreement lawyer will be able to assist in the creation of a document that forms an agreement you are comfortable with.
 Contact a member of the family team if you have further questions on making a prenuptial agreement or a postnuptial agreement.

 A co-parenting agreement can be relevant to couples whether married, separated or divorced.
 These are different from prenuptial agreements which regulate financial matters.
 A co-parenting agreement can explain in more detail how the parenting can work.
 This can be useful for teenage children who can challenge their parents, perhaps playing one off another, as well as for step parents who also need to involve absent birth parents.
-Questions such as "Who will attend parents evenings", Christmas arrangements and where children should spend the holidays can be covered.
+Questions such as "who will attend parents evenings", Christmas arrangements and where children should spend the holidays can be covered.

 Cohabitation Agreements or Living Together

-If you are unmarried and have decided to set up a home with your partner it is important to be clear at the outset about the terms upon which you hold your property, and how you will deal with matters if the relationship ends.
+If you are unmarried and have decided to set up a home with your partner it is important to be clear at the outset about the terms upon which you hold your property and how you will deal with matters if the relationship ends.

 If you have decided to set up home with your partner and you are buying a property it is sensible to consider in whose name the house should be; by whom and how the mortgage or rent will be paid; what will happen in the event of a separation; how any net equity in the property will be divided; and if there is negative equity, how this will be covered and, if the property is rented, who will transfer the lease to whom.